Comparison of Top 5 Cement Companies |UltraTech vs Shree vs Ambuja vs ACC vs Dalmia Bharat9 min read

 - ROCE % = ( EBIT / Total Capital Employed ) * 100

-- Higher the ROCE % of a company, better it is.
+- Higher the ROCE % of a company, the better it is.

-- In this criterion, ACC has efficiently employed their total capital and has generated ROCE of 19.3% highest among all and hence rewarded with 1st rank and 5 points.
+- In this criterion, ACC has efficiently employed their total capital and has generated ROCE of 19.3%, highest among all, and rewarded with 1st rank and 5 points.

 4) Return on Equity (ROE):

-- After ROCE, the next important Return ratio is ROE.
+- After ROCE, the following important Return ratio is ROE.
 It signifies how well the company generates the return on shareholders’ investment.

-- A company with higher RoE is considered good and vice versa.
+- A company with higher RoE is considered excellent and vice versa.

 - RoE (%) can be calculated as Net Income/Total Shareholder’s Equity.

-- UltraTech Cement with the highest ROE of 17.2% makes place for the first position in the list.
-Next to UltraTech is Shree Cement and ACC Cement which has generated an ROE of 13.5% and 12.4% respectively.
+- UltraTech Cement, with the highest ROE of 17.2%, takes the first position in the list.
+Next to UltraTech is Shree Cement and ACC Cement, generating an ROE of 13.5% and 12.4%, respectively.

 - Dalmia Bharat has performed poorly in this return ratio also.
-Dalmia has an ROE of a mere 2.3% and is therefore given 1 point only.
+Dalmia has a mere 2.3% ROE and is therefore given 1 point only.

-- Since the Cement industry is a capital-intensive industry, it might have certain debts, which makes it more important to evaluate this ratio.
+- Since the Cement industry is a capital-intensive industry, it might have certain debts, making it more critical to evaluate this ratio.

-- The debt-to-equity is a leverage ratio that measures the debt of a company against its total shareholder’s equity.
+- The debt-to-equity is a leverage ratio that measures its debt against its total shareholder’s equity.

-- Accordingly, lesser is the debt, better it is for the company, and vice-versa.
+- Accordingly, the lesser the debt, the better it is for the company, and vice-versa.

-- Surprisingly, ACC Cement and Ambuja Cement are virtually debt-free companies and hence having zero debt-to-equity ratios.
-Both of them share the first position and are given 5 points for each a, and are the best cement of India.
+- Surprisingly, ACC Cement and Ambuja Cement are virtually debt-free companies with zero debt-to-equity ratios.
+As a result, both share the first post, ar, or even 5 points for each a, and are the best cement of India.